OWASP/www-project-developer-guide/draft/13-security-gap-analysis/01-guides/00-toc.md

 {% include breadcrumb.html %}

-## 11.1 Policy Gap Evaluation guides
+## 11.1 Security gap analysis guides

-**To do**: this should be a brief overview / abstract of the section on the 'Policy Gap Evaluation guides'
+**To do**: this should be a brief overview / abstract of the section on the security gap analysis guides

 Sections: